RandomTNT/help-o-bot/SECURITY.md

 | 2.0.x   | :x:                |
 | 2.1.x.  | :x:                |

-## Reporting a Vulnerability or a
+## Reporting a Vulnerability or an exploit

-Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.
+If you founded some type of vulnerability or an exploit, immediately, report it to owner of this project or some co-owner